-6. Suidae (pure wild strains of swine commonly known by the name European, Eurasian, Russian or hybrids with domestic strains and animals which are confined but which exhibit characteristics of being in an untamed state, and as established in Ch.
-NR 16.11 Wis.
-Admin.
-Code)

-7. Anatidae (mute swans)

-8. Canidae (Hybrids of the species Canis lupus, C. lycaon, or C. rufus commonly known as wolves and the species Canis familiaris, domestic dogs, and subsequent generations from such matings as established in Ch.
-NR 16.11 Wis.
-Admin.
-Code)
+- 6. Suidae (pure wild strains of swine commonly known by the name European, Eurasian, Russian or hybrids with domestic strains and animals which are confined but which exhibit characteristics of being in an untamed state, and as established in Ch.
+NR 16.11). - 7.
+Anatidae (mute swans). - 8.
+Canidae (Hybrids of the species Canis lupus, C. lycaon, or C. rufus commonly known as wolves and the species Canis familiaris, domestic dogs, and subsequent generations from such matings as established in Ch.
+NR 16.11).

-Note: The department can restrict the rehabilitation of species when necessary to control the spread of disease, to protect public health, or to prevent harmful environmental impacts.
+Note: The department may restrict the rehabilitation of species when necessary to control the spread of disease, to protect public health, or to prevent harmful environmental impacts.
 Pursuant to ss.
 Ch.
-169.085 and 169.11 (1) (b) Wis.
-Stats., the department does not allow rehabilitation of wolves or wolf-dog hybrids.
+169.085 and 169.11 (1) (b) Stats., the department does not allow rehabilitation of wolves or wolf-dog hybrids.